Ender-Development/PatchouliBooks/README.md

 Stuff I have already implemented:
 - added HEI/JEI integration (you can now open JEI for every item rendered inside a book using the same keybind as for JEI)
 - added more JEI integration (you can now open a book from JEI for every item that has a book entry)
-- backported Pamphlets from the 1.18 version of Patchouli (needs to be enabled in the config)
+- backported Pamphlets from the 1.18 version of Patchouli (needs to be enabled in the config) (these will be moved to the base Patchouli mod in the future)
 - new Page Types (an iteration of most of the existing ones as well as a new custom one for PedestalCrafting/ExtendedCrafting)
 - of course a Patchouli Book explaining the features of this mod
 - [documentation](#documented-mods) for various mods (their respective books will only be loaded if the mod is present)